 What Damages Can I Recover After a Car Accident?

 After a car accident caused by the negligent actions of another driver, injury victims have the right to pursue “damages.”
 Damages are a form of monetary compensation for the physical, financial, or emotional losses you have endured as a result of the car crash.
 The types of damages you are entitled to, include:

-Money to cover any medical expenses related to your accident injuries:
+Car crashes can cause serious injuries.
+You may be eligible to receive money to cover any medical expenses related to your accident injuries:

 - Medical bills stemming from the accident

 - Costs of living with a disability, such as in-home care

 The injuries suffered in a car accident can alter the rest of your life, and may force you to take time off of work or significantly impact your ability to work at all.
 In these cases, you can pursue compensation for your lost wages and the loss of future earning capacity.

 Pain & Suffering

 Pain and suffering damages can be recovered when a person’s injuries caused them undue physical pain or emotional distress.
 These are considered non-economic damages, as they are incalculable losses and subjectively awarded a monetary value.

 Unfortunately, a serious crash can affect a victim’s ability to maintain a relationship with their spouse, either physically and emotionally, or both.
 In these instances, the victim’s spouse can pursue damages for loss of consortium, or loss of companionship.